jasny/developer-access/README.md

+# Developer access in PHP application

-# Private/public key authentication in PHP
+Private/public key authentication in PHP, granting you as developer access to the application.

 CAUTION!
 Make sure you replace master.key/master.pub with your own private and public key.

     openssl genrsa -out master.key 1024
     openssl rsa -in master.key -pubout -out master.pub